Stochastic Collapse: How Gradient Noise Attracts SGD Dynamics Towards Simpler Subnetworks: Related Work

-\textbf{Sparse simplicity biases.} Several works explore implicit biases that encourage some notion of sparsity in neural network learning dynamics. \citet{kunin2022asymmetric} showed how gradient flow training with an exponential loss can lead to sparse solutions via an implicit max-margin process. \citet{woodworth2020kernel} demonstrated how an implicit $L_1$ penalty occurs for diagonal linear networks trained with gradient flow in the limit of small initialization. \citet{nacson2022implicit} and \citet{pesme2021implicit} show how large step sizes and stochastic gradients further bias these networks towards the sparse regime. \citet{andriushchenko2022sgd} observes that longer training with large learning rates keeps SGD high in the loss landscape where an implicit bias towards sparsity is stronger. \citet{vivien2022label} study the role of label noise in inducing an implicit Lasso regularization for quadratically parametrised models. \citet{kunin2019loss} and \citet{ziyin2022exact} show how weight decay induce a bias towards rank minimization for linear networks and \citet{galanti2022sgd} and \citet{wang2023implicit} extended this observation to deep settings trained with SGD. \citet{jacot2022implicit} theoretically, and \citet{huh2021low} empirically, show an implicit bias towards learning low-rank functions with increasing depth.
+\textbf{Simplicity biases.} Several works have explored implicit biases that encourage some notion of sparsity or low-rankness in neural network learning dynamics. \citet{kunin2022asymmetric} showed how gradient flow training with an exponential loss can lead to sparse solutions via an implicit max-margin process. \citet{woodworth2020kernel} demonstrated how an implicit $L_1$ penalty occurs for diagonal linear networks trained with gradient flow in the limit of small initialization. \citet{nacson2022implicit} and \citet{pesme2021implicit} showed how large step sizes and stochastic gradients further bias these networks towards the sparse regime. \citet{andriushchenko2022sgd} observed that longer training with large learning rates keeps SGD high in the loss landscape where an implicit bias towards sparsity is stronger and theoretically analyzed diagonal linear networks, showing that an associated SDE has implicit bias towards sparser representations. \citet{vivien2022label} studied the role of label noise in inducing an implicit Lasso regularization for quadratically parameterized models.~\citet{kunin2019loss} and \citet{ziyin2022exact} showed how weight decay induce a bias towards rank minimization for linear networks. \citet{galanti2022sgd} and \citet{wang2023implicit} extended this observation to deep settings trained with SGD. \citet{jacot2022implicit} theoretically, and \citet{huh2021low} empirically, showed an implicit bias towards learning low-rank functions with increasing depth. \citet{gurari2018gradient} showed that gradients of SGD converge to a small subspace spanned by a few top eigenvectors of the Hessian. \citet{ziyin2022shapes} demonstrated how data augmentation can promote dimensional collapse of representations in self-supervised learning.
+While many works have explored the emergence of sparsity or low-rankness during training, much of the analysis is confined to a particular architecture or consists of general empirical observations lacking a clear underlying mechanism.
+In our work, we focus on a fundamental characteristic of neural networks trained with SGD that leads to novel empirical observations.